erdc/proteus/doc/source/index.rst

 complex meshes can by imported from other mesh generators.
 The finite elements implemented are

-Classical and vartiational multiscale methods
+Classical methods with various types of stabilization (entropy viscosity, variational multiscale, and algebraic methods)

 * :math:`C_0 P_1`
 * :math:`C_0 P_2`